-One of the newish platforms for creating presentation materials is Biteable – so-called because you can build your presentation from manageable chunks or bites of videos.
-Prezi, the 3D presentation software, has gone from being the radical new thing in presenting to being established but certainly not market-dominant.
+One of the newish platforms for creating presentation materials is Biteable – so-called because you can build your presentation from manageable or bitesized chunks of videos.
+Prezi, the 3D presentation software, has gone from being the radical new thing in visuals-based presenting, to being established but certainly not market-dominant.

 Still the same problems with Prezi